A Local’s Guide to Petřín Hill: Attractions, Best Views & Hidden Gems

 Originally this area was used by a nearby army, but it was gradually transformed into a garden after 1932.

 There are over 8000 roses planted on area of approximately 6 hectares, including pretty climbing roses.
-At first glance, the climbing roses on white structures stand out among them.
 The rose scent is amazing, especially in early summer, but some roses flower as late as mid October.

 The Seminar Garden